kanthoney/sql-motif/doc/column-spec.md

  column in a table specification is specified by an object with the following fields:

+ * `name`.
+A string for the name of the SQL field.

+ * `alias`.
+An optional alias to use for the column.
+If specified, any records processed by `sql-motif` will use this instead of the SQL name.

  * `type`.
 A string containing an SQL type, or a [type](./types.md) specification

  * `notNull`. `true` if the column must not be null